FAQ: Answers to Common Questions About Starting Therapy

 My office is located in downtown Davis at 260 Russell Blvd, Suite D-1, Davis, CA. This is at the corner of Russell Blvd and B Street, across from City Hall and Central Park.
 For directions and parking info, click here.

 That's perfectly OK!
-If this is your first time, therapy can be a little weird and you understandably feel vulnerable when asked personal questions from a stranger.
-Even if you've had therapy before, it makes sense to be cautious until you perceive sufficient trust to share.
+If this is your first time seeing a therapist, the process can be a little weird and you understandably feel vulnerable when asked personal questions from a stranger.
+Even if you've seen a therapist before, it makes sense to be cautious until you perceive sufficient trust to share.
 My commitment to you is to honor your pace.
 I may nudge in certain areas (particularly during assessment) but will respect your boundaries about what you share.
 You can let me know when you wish not to answer and I will also monitor your reactions and adjust accordingly.

 If there are any questions I can answer that will ease your nervousness, please let me know and we can discuss them in our consult call.